 The Whistler Fire Rescue Service is dedicated to promoting fire and life safety throughout the resort community as well as effectively mitigating problems when they occur.

-- No fires allowed, unless you have obtained a 2014 residential campfire permit.
+- NO campfires allowed unless you have obtained a 2014 campfire permit.
 Click here for information on campfire permits, fire danger ratings and restrictions on campfires and barbecues.

 Garden Debris Burn Permits

 The new Fire Protection and Fireworks Bylaw No. 2046, 2014 was adopted by Council on April 15, 2014.
 One of the initiatives contained in the bylaw provides Whistler homeowners with the option to burn garden debris on their property from October 15th to October 31st.
 Please find out more about Garden Debris Burn Permits here.